Swethasuresh01/E-commerce-Delivery-Delay-prediction-Using-Machine-learning/README.md

 - Product weight and volume
 - Payment details
 - Delivery timelines

+# **Exploratory Data Analysis**

+I explored the Olist E-commerce dataset to understand patterns, trends, and relationships in the data.
+Here are the key steps and visualizations used:

+- Missing Value Heatmap: Checked for missing values using heatmap.
+- Target Distribution: Plotted histogram and boxplot for delivery_delay.
+- Correlation Heatmap: Identified relationships between numerical features.
+- Top-Selling Categories: Barplot of most sold product categories.
+- Top States by Orders: Barplot showing states with the most orders.
+- Delivery Time Analysis: Compared actual vs estimated delivery times.
+- These visualizations helped in selecting relevant features and understanding delivery delays.

 # **Model Used**
 I trained a Stacking Regressor with the following components: